Imperial Coronation (Fabergé egg): History

 The coronation of Tsar Nicholas II and his spouse, Empress Alexandra Fyodorovna was the catalyst for the Imperial Coronation Egg's creation, to celebrate the historical event.
 The coronation on May 14, 1896, was a day of jubilance and pride in the Romanovs, celebrated by throngs of spectators.
-The Russian nobility and guests gathered on the Eastern Orthodox day of Dormition, the death of Mary, inside Uspensky Cathedral for the actual coronation.
+The Russian nobility and guests gathered on the Eastern Orthodox day of Dormition, the feast of the death and bodily ascension to Heaven of the Virgin Mary, inside the Dormition Cathedral for the actual coronation.
 The throne of the Czar, the former throne of Michael I of Russia was inset with 870 diamonds, rubies, and pearls.
 The throne of the Tsarina, the famous ivory throne of Ivan the Great, also was inset with a vast collection of jewels and rare gemstones.